dgrahn/deep-mil/README.md

 # Deep Multiple-Instance Learning Techniques

-This repository contains notesbooks and code files which may be used to replicate the results from *Evaluation of Deep Multiple-Instance Learning Techniques in TensorFlow 2*.
+This repository contains notesbooks and code files which may be used to replicate the results from *mil-benchmarks: Standardized Evaluation of Deep Multiple-Instance Learning Techniques*.

 ## Notebooks